awsdocs/aws-cdk-guide/doc_source/cli.md

 To gain insight into how the AWS CDK is used, the constructs used by AWS CDK applications are collected and reported by using a resource identified as `AWS::CDK::Metadata`\.
 This resource is added to AWS CloudFormation templates, and can easily be reviewed\.
 This information can also be used by AWS to identify stacks using a construct with known security or reliability issues, and to contact their users with important information\.

 **Note**
-Prior to version 1\.93\.0, the AWS CDK reported the names and versions of the modules loaded during synthesis, rather than the constructs used in te stack\.
+Prior to version 1\.93\.0, the AWS CDK reported the names and versions of the modules loaded during synthesis, rather than the constructs used in the stack\.

 By default, the AWS CDK reports the use of constructs in the following NPM modules that are used in the stack:
 + AWS CDK core module